phoenix-rtos/phoenix-rtos-doc/usb/index.md

 # USB stack

-This chapter describes the Phoenix-RTOS USB subsystem.
-After reading this chapter, you will know:

-- How the USB Host stack enumerates devices and manages hubs.
-- The two driver models: linked library drivers and process drivers.
-- The USB message protocol and its message types.
-- How to use `libusb` to write USB device drivers.
-- How Phoenix-RTOS can act as a USB device using `libusbclient`.
+This chapter covers the Phoenix-RTOS USB subsystem: host stack enumeration and hub management, the linked library and process driver models, USB message protocol, writing drivers with `libusb`, and acting as a USB device with `libusbclient`.

-Devices running Phoenix-RTOS can act as both sides of USB communication  -  host and device (client).
-When acting as a host, the USB stack is implemented as a server called `usb`, which communicates with specific device `drivers` using messages.
+Phoenix-RTOS supports both USB host and device (client) roles.
+As a host, the USB stack is implemented as a server called `usb`, which communicates with specific device `drivers` using messages.
 Those `drivers` are separate processes and implement class or device specific communication layers.

 To simplify adding new device drivers, `libusb` is used - more precisely, functions found in the `usbdriver.h` and `usbprocdriver.h` headers.
 The `usbprocdriver.h` header provides a thread-pool based event handling model that replaces manual message loops.
 Drivers for specific device classes can be found in the `phoenix-rtos-devices` repository.